Can I Legally get Married in Kenya?

-Kenya is an incredible place to marry, whether you wish to wed on a safari, in a church or on the beach, there are lots of great options of your disposal.
+Kenya is an incredible place to marry, whether you wish to wed on a safari in Masai Mara, in a church or on the beach, there are lots of great options of your disposal.
 Generally, we recommend formally tying the knot in your home country and then having a blessing in the country of your destination wedding.
 However, if you would like to formally wed in Kenya, it is not excessively difficult, you just need to make sure you follow these guidelines appropriately:

 - One of the first things you need to organise is the marriage licence.
 For a standard marriage licence, you have to visit the Nairobi Registrar General in person 21 days before your wedding date.
 As this is generally inconvenient for most people, you can also apply for a Special Licence whereby you only have to visit the Nairobi Registrar General 4 days beforehand.